jan-martin-mri/md-grad/README.md

 ```

 Convergence speed depends on the optimization settings.
 A good solution is typically characterized by the highest possible b-value while also showing a smooth gradient amplitude waveform.

+A range of support functions exists that allows interpolating the optimization results to a higher number of nodes for use at the scanner, creating simple trapezoidal waveforms for specific slew rates, and exporting the results as .csv files.